Working with multi-level boards

 Subitems have same column structure as parent itemsSubitems have independent column structureOn multi-level boards, all items share the same column structure regardless of their depth.

 Not returned by boards query, by defaultReturned by defaultFor backward compatibility, the boards field will exclude multi-level boards by default.
 The boards field will return both classic and multi-level boards by default starting in version 2026-04.
-Use the argument hierarchy_types: [multi_level] to filter for classic or multi-level boards
+Use the argument hierarchy_types: [multi_level] to filter for classic or multi-level boards.

 Filters apply to parent items, by defaultSame behaviourFilters using the items_page or items_page_by_column_values queries will only apply to parent items by default.
-Pass the optional hierarchy_scope_config argument with the value allItems to apply the filter on both items and subitems.
-If a subitem matches a a filter, it will be returned with its parent items too.
+Pass the optional hierarchy_scope_config argument with the value "allItems" to apply the filter on both items and subitems.
+If a subitem matches a filter, it will be returned with its parent items too.

 Archiving, deleting, and duplicating items affect all child subitems as wellSame behaviourThe move_item_to_group, move_item_to_board, archive_item, delete_item, and duplicate_item mutations will apply to the target item and all its children.